barkisnet/barkis/docs/DOCS_README.md

 Then, edit the `swagger.yaml` manually; it is found [here](https://github.com/barkisnet/barkis/blob/master/cmd/barkiscli/swagger-ui/swagger.yaml)

 Finally, run `make update-barkis-lite-docs` from the root of the repo.

-## Search

-We are using [Algolia](https://www.algolia.com) to power full-text search.
-This uses a public API search-only key in the `config.js` as well as a [cosmos_network.json](https://github.com/algolia/docsearch-configs/blob/master/configs/cosmos_network.json) configuration file that we can update with PRs.

 ## Consistency